scrblue/transaction-processor/README.md

 * serde -- because who in their right mind does serialization and deserialization in Rust without Serde
 * csv-async -- for ease of reading and writing CSV files
-* rocksdb -- for persistence of user and transaction data both during the interpretation of a single file and between interpretations of multiple files
+* sled and bincode -- for persistence of user and transaction data both during the interpretation of a single file and between interpretations of multiple files
 * tokio and tokio-stream -- for streaming of CSV data instead of loading the entire file at once

 ## Dev dependencies